d-bl/GroundForge/docs/help/Advanced.md

 ![](images/rose-checker-define-repeat.png)

 You can enter these slide moves directly into the Configuration area.
-If you are more comfortable with visual tools, click on the image of a checkerboard with black arrows:
+If you are more comfortable with visual tools, click on the filled blue block in the image of a checkerboard:

 ![](images/overlapping-checkers.png)

 Initially, the copies will be placed corner to corner.
-Click on the black arrows to nudge the copies so that they overlap.
+Click on the black arrows around the green and purple blocks to nudge the copies so that they overlap as desired.

 [Final result](/GroundForge/tiles?patchWidth=12&patchHeight=12&c1=ctct&b1=ctct&a1=ctct&c2=ctct&a2=ctct&c3=ctct&b3=ctct&a3=ctct&tile=831,4-7,158&footsideStitch=ctctt&tileStitch=ctct&headsideStitch=ctctt&shiftColsSW=-2&shiftRowsSW=2&shiftColsSE=2&shiftRowsSE=2)